bodo-ai/Bodo/docs/source/pandas.rst

 ---------------------------

 Below is the reference list of the Pandas data types and operations that Bodo supports.
+Overall, Bodo currently supports 252 of 1263 Pandas APIs (excluding 645 date offset APIs).
 Optional arguments are not supported unless if specified.

-Comparing to `PySpark DataFrames <https://spark.apache.org/docs/latest/api/python/pyspark.sql.html#pyspark.sql.DataFrame>`_ (as of version 2.4.5), equivalent of 47 of 53 applicable methods are supported (`colRegex`, `cube`, `freqItems`, `rollup` and `sampleBy` not supported yet).
+Comparing to `PySpark DataFrames <https://spark.apache.org/docs/latest/api/python/pyspark.sql.html#pyspark.sql.DataFrame>`_ (as of version 2.4.5), some equivalent form for 47 of 53 applicable methods are supported (`colRegex`, `cube`, `freqItems`, `rollup` and `sampleBy` not supported yet).
-Comparing to `PySpark SQL functions <https://spark.apache.org/docs/latest/api/python/pyspark.sql#module-pyspark.sql.functions>`_, equivalent of 128 of 205 applicable methods are supported (others will be supported in the future).
+Comparing to `PySpark SQL functions <https://spark.apache.org/docs/latest/api/python/pyspark.sql#module-pyspark.sql.functions>`_, some equivalent form for 128 of 205 applicable methods are supported (others will be supported in the future).

 .. _pandas-dtype: